-Boarders of compulsory school age have supervised prep in the evening from Monday to Thursday for an hour from 7-8pm, which is completed from boarders' own rooms or in the supervised prep room on the Ground Floor.
-Boarders working in their rooms will be monitored by the House Parents on duty.
+Boarders of compulsory school age have supervised prep in the evening from Monday to Thursday for an hour from 7-8pm, which is completed in the boarders' own rooms or in the supervised study room on the Second Floor.
+Boarders working in their rooms will be monitored by the Houseparents on duty.
 During prep time, boarders should not be in each other's rooms unless permission has been granted from a member of the boarding team (e.g., for group project work).
 Depending on their course, some boarders may have much more work to complete in an evening than this time allows, and boarding staff will be there to support them in doing so.
-Sixth-form students are expected to work independently, but in some cases sixth formers may find that joining evening prep is beneficial.
+Boarders aged 17 and over are expected to work independently, but in some cases may find that joining evening prep is beneficial.